 As Chris began embodying his research, his love for life started to grow.
 Eventually, he realized his current passion was not law but rather entrepreneurship, writing, and mutual support.
 So, in his final year, he stopped law school and began writing his first book, “Joy,” a book that outlines the what’s and how’s to mutual support so that everyone can live a life of ever-increasing joy.
 As Chris continues to research and embody his work, his joy keeps increasing.

 He also began his first entrepreneurship venture, The Win-Win Tennis Academy (WWTA), a tennis academy based on mutual support.
 The mission of WWTA is to create a tennis community that embodies mutual support so that each player (1) has a great experience on the tennis court, (2) reaches their full potential, and (3) embodies mutual support in all facets of their life, thereby increasing their own joy and spreading that joy to others.
-So, at WWTA each player and staff member has made a commitment to embody the 18 WWTA Principals.
-See below for the Principals and see the Blog section for more details about the Principals!
+So, at WWTA each player and staff member has made a commitment to embody the 18 WWTA Principles.
+See below for the Principles and see the Blog section for more details about the Principles!

-The WWTA Mutual Support Principals
+The WWTA Mutual Support Principles

 At WWTA, we accept the moment as it is and focus on what we want as if we already had it.